hungryalphabet/Brandon-Resume/README.md

 ## Hello, I'm Brandon

 I am an IT professional with hands-on experience in Linux, Kubernetes, networking, and system troubleshooting, looking to apply my technical skills and transition into cybersecurity.
 My journey in IT has let me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 Below are my personal projects I have been building in my free time to demonstrate hands-on cybersecurity skills.
 This portfolio is continuously expanding as I build and document additional projects.

+## Personal Projects

 | Skill                                          | Associated Project         |
 |------------------------------------------------|----------------------------|